staabm/staabm.github.io/_posts/2025-11-26-speedup-phpunit-code-coverage.md

 Most of the following ideas and optimizations will also fit for other PHPUnit code coverage use cases.

-## Getting a better idea what is slow
+## Getting a better idea of what is slow

 As a very first step I tried to divide the big block of work into smaller parts, to get a better understanding which part actually is slow.
 Therefore, separating Infections' preparational initial-tests step from the actual mutation testing was my first idea.